 Of course, it may well be that Fitzgerald does not see his own work captured in our conception of CR as a methodological school.
 Indeed, in a lengthy section titled, “The Meaning of ‘critical religion’ for Timothy Fitzgerald” (see 9-11), Fitzgerald elaborates on the history of his own use of the term, which he associates with specific conferences and academic texts that he has contributed to in the past.
-Somewhat paradoxically, after surveying these contributions, Fitzgerald concludes that he does indeed detect “a distinctive methodological approach” that one “could fairly call ‘critical religion’” (8), but that this, in no way, lends credence to our supposition that it makes sense to speak of something like a methodological school of critical religion.
+After surveying these contributions, Fitzgerald concludes that he does indeed detect “a distinctive methodological approach” that one “could fairly call ‘critical religion’” (8), but that this does not lend credence to our supposition that it makes sense to speak of something like a methodological school of critical religion.
 Why?
-The reason, is that Fitzgerald (not unlike every scholar everywhere) sees his own approach as radically unique, and thus not classifiable under a more general analytic framework, like the one we propose.
-In fact, it is on this basis that he repeatedly criticizes us for reifying CR, and for not doing justice to the full scope and depth of his arguments (even accusing us of “setting up a ‘straw man’” (4)).
+The reason, is that Fitzgerald sees his own approach as radically unique, and thus not classifiable under a more general analytic framework, like the one we propose.
+It is on this basis that inclusion in CR does not meet his need for autonomy by failing to do justice to the full scope and depth of his arguments.

-Although we can certainly appreciate Fitzgerald’s desire to have his work treated fairly, it remains unclear to us why his conception of critical religion—which he boils down to “the critical deconstruction of religion and related categories” (5)—is not, in fact, accurately captured by our conception of CR.
-For although Fitzgerald may not like the language we use to describe CR as a methodological school—of our claim that CR scholars tend to stress the “socially constructed and political nature of the category religion,” Fitzgerald defiantly declares, “I do not identify with this language” (16)—we would contend that his own version of CR is not categorically different from that of others.
-Furthermore, while Fitzgerald may feel we have misunderstood and misrepresented his work, owing to the fact that we did not extensively reference his scholarship on/in Japan and India, we remain unpersuaded that our critique misses the mark.
-The reason for this is that, contrary to his assertions, we understand fully what Fitzgerald is rejecting in our phrase, “the socially constructed and political nature of the category religion”: because he views “society” and “politics” as part of the very same “parasitic configuration” (12) as religion, he rejects the idea that one of these could be explained by, or reduced to, the others.
-Yet his presumption that this rejection of “cliches like ‘socially constructed’ and ‘political nature of’” (4) somehow excludes his work from our definition of CR is specious, for it just is the case that Fitzgerald’s ambition to critically deconstruct religion and related categories amounts to: (1) a concern with the way terms such as “religion,” “politics,” “society,” and so on derive their meaning, not from facts about the universe, but rather collective human activity (and thus, in this sense, are “socially constructed” (see Mallon 2019)), and (2) the conviction that this matters because this so-called “parasitic configuration” of categories has important consequences for the distribution of power in the world (and is, in this sense, “political”).
+We think that we have found a place of common ground between Fitzgerald’s stated conception of critical religion and our own: “the critical deconstruction of religion and related categories” (5).
+Moreover, in this distillation we again see common ground between his own version of CR and that of others.
+Furthermore, we understand what Fitzgerald is rejecting in our phrase, “the socially constructed and political nature of the category religion”: because he views “society” and “politics” as part of the very same “parasitic configuration” (12) as religion, he rejects the idea that one of these could be explained by, or reduced to, the others.
+In our reading, Fitzgerald’s ambition to critically deconstruct religion and related categories amounts to two things: (1) a concern with the way terms such as “religion,” “politics,” “society,” and so on derive their meaning, not from facts about the universe, but rather collective human activity.
+Pace Fitzgerald, we find it useful to describe the way terms derive their meaning from collective human activity as the way they are “socially constructed” (see Mallon 2019); (2) the conviction that the social construction of “religion,” “politics,” and “society” matters because the parasitic configuration of these categories has important consequences for the distribution of power in the world.
+Again, pace Fitzgerald, we find it useful to describe this distribution of power as “political.”